Alyssa Milano Involved in Car Crash After Uncle Suffers Possible Heart Attack at the Wheel - E! Online

 Alyssa Milano's quick thinking may have saved her and her uncle's lives after they got into a car crash in Los Angeles.

 On Tuesday, Aug.
 17, the Charmed alum, 48, was riding in the passenger seat while her uncle Mitch, 63, drove his Ford Edge on a freeway in L.A.
-According to People, citing a press release from California Highway Patrol, Mitch experienced a medical emergency while driving and went unconscious.
+According to People, citing a press release from California Highway Patrol, Mitch experienced a medical emergency—a possible heart attack—while driving and went unconscious.

 Per TMZ, citing law enforcement sources, their Ford went into another lane and collided with another car.
 Alyssa quickly reached over and used her hand to press the brakes, bringing their car to a stop.
 Sources told the outlet that the Who's The Boss actress started giving him CPR until the first responders arrived to help.